Nation of life savers

 Join us today and start saving lives

-Since we launched Nation of Lifesavers in 2014, nearly 1 million people in the UK have been trained through our Heartstart initiative and our Call Push Rescue programme.
+Since we launched Nation of Lifesavers in 2014, more than 5 million people in the UK have been trained through our Heartstart initiative and our Call Push Rescue programme.
 But we won’t rest until we have a nation of life savers.

 Resuscitation to Recovery

-Only 8% of patients survive a cardiac arrest in England and less than half of bystanders intervene when they witness someone collapse.
+Only 9% of patients survive an out-of-hospital cardiac arrest in England and around 8% in Scotland, and bystanders are still reluctant to intervene when they witness someone collapse.
 This report, Resuscitation to Recovery, outlines some of the approaches to help improve these devastating statistics, by increasing CPR and defibrillator awareness and providing better access to CPR training.